axa-group/bauta.js/docs/developer-experience/readme.md

 An operation is a type that abstracts a route definition.
 Initially, you may think of an Operation as the concept that glues together:
 - a route or endpoint defined in your swagger
 - if applicable, an schema that the operation has to conform to
-- a business logic that handles the input from the request and generates a response to the caller [^5]
+- a business logic that handles the input from the request and generates a response to the caller together with any possible side effect

 ### Resolver